 If you are moving to or thinking of eating plant-based makes sure you know about phytate so that you are able to combine food well and not cause unnecessary deficiencies.
-This is where most people who go vegan or plant-based go wrong and they wonder why they feel worse.
+This is where most people who go vegan or plant-based go wrong, and they wonder why they feel worse.
 It comes down to the food you eat and how you combine your food to get the right nutrition.

 Phytate or phytic acid is found in plant seeds and can inhibit calcium, iron, magnesium, and zinc absorption.
 However, it is also the primary form of phosphorus once the seed is sprouted.
-Phytates found in nuts, grains and legumes.
+Phytates are found in nuts, grains and legumes.
 It only affects the absorption for the meal you are having, not for meals after that meal.

 37-66% degraded in the stomach and small intestine and bind the mineral in the small intestine before they can be absorbed.

 There are ways you can reduce the phytate in the grains, legumes and seeds.

 Heat: Reduce a small amount of phytate.

 Soak: Soak legumes overnight before you use them; this can reduce.